oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Security Considerations {#Security}

-The Status List as defined in [](#status-list) only exists in cryptographically secured containers which allows checking the integrity and origin without relying on other aspects like transport security (e.g., the web PKI).
+Status List Tokens as defined in [](#status-list-token) only exists in cryptographically secured containers which allows checking the integrity and origin without relying on other factors such as transport security or web PKI.

 ## Correct decoding and parsing of the encoded Status List

 Implementers should be particularly careful for the correct parsing and decoding of the Status List.
 Incorrect implementations might check the index on the wrong data or miscalculate the bit and byte index leading to an erroneous status of the Referenced Token.
 Beware, that bits are indexed (bit order) from least significant bit to most significant bit (also called "right to left") while bytes are indexed (byte order) in their natural incrementing byte order (usually written for display purpose from left to right).
 Endianness does not apply here because each status value fits within a single byte.

-Implementations are RECOMMENDED to verify correctness using the test vectors given by this specification.
+Implementations SHOULD verify correctness using the test vectors given by this specification.

 ## Security Guidance for JWT and CWT

-A Status List Token in the JWT format should follow the security considerations of {{RFC7519}} and the best current practices of {{RFC8725}}.
+A Status List Token in the JWT format SHOULD follow the security considerations of {{RFC7519}} and the best current practices of {{RFC8725}}.

-A Status List Token in the CWT format should follow the security considerations of {{RFC8392}}.
+A Status List Token in the CWT format SHOULD follow the security considerations of {{RFC8392}}.

 ## Key Resolution and Trust Management {#key-management}